The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Explanation of the Robust Avian Compass Sensitivity

 Now, the exchange Hamiltonian can be written (up to an additive constant) as ${\cal H}_{ex}=-JQ_{S}$.
-Furthermore, as is known from quantum measurement theory \cite{bp}, the deterministic evolution of the system's quantum state (due to the unitary Hamiltonian evolution and the measurement of $Q_S$ with rate $k=k_{S}+k_{T}$) is generated by the non-hermitian operator ${\cal K}={\cal H}_{m}-ikQ_{S}$.
+Furthermore, as is known from quantum measurement theory \cite{bp}, the deterministic evolution of the system's quantum state (due to the unitary Hamiltonian evolution and the measurement of $Q_S$ with rate $k$) is generated by the non-hermitian operator ${\cal K}={\cal H}_{m}-ikQ_{S}$.
 It is easily seen that if ${\cal H}_{m}^{J=0}$ is the magnetic Hamiltonian without the exchange interaction ${\cal H}_{ex}$, then ${\cal K}={\cal H}_{m}^{J=0}-i(k-iJ)Q_{S}$, i.e. the inclusion of the exchange interaction is equivalent to replacing $k$ with with an imaginary measurement rate $k-iJ$.
 We can now complete the argument as follows: the eigenvalues with a real part that scales as $\lambda\sim k$ pick up an oscillation frequency (in addition to $\Omega$) of $-J$, the effect of which roughly averages out.
-On the other hand, the eigenvalues with the quantum Zeno scaling $\lambda_{qZ}\sim h^{2}/k$ suffer a change in their real part which becomes (since in our case $k/J\ll 1$) $\lambda_{qZ}'\approx h^{2}k/J^{2}\ll \lambda_{qZ}$.
-Thus the spin state evolution is slowed down, the radical-ion-pair is projected stronger to the singlet state leading to an increased singlet yield, or equivalently a decreased triplet yield, which is exactly what is observed in Fig. 1 (insets).
-The above argument is pictured in Fig. 2a, which shows the time evolution of $N(t)$, the number of existing (non-reacted) radical-ion pairs.
-The reaction is considered to be terminated when $N(t)/N(0)\approx 5\times 10^{-4}$, i.e. when the reaction yield is known to within $\delta Y_{T}$.
+On the other hand, the eigenvalues with the quantum Zeno scaling $\lambda_{qZ}\sim h^{2}/k$ suffer a change in their real part which becomes (since in our case $k/J< 1$) $\lambda_{qZ}'\approx h^{2}k/J^{2}\ll \lambda_{qZ}$.
+Thus, with increasing $J$, the spin state evolution is slowed down.
+This can be clearly seen in Figure 4a, which shows the time evolution of the normalization of the density matrix, $\tr\{\rho\}$, i.e. the number of existing radical-ion pairs, as calculated from \eqref{qev}.
+The reaction is considered to be terminated when $\tr\{\rho\}\approx 5\times 10^{-4}$, i.e. when the reaction yield is known to within $\delta Y_{T}$.
 It is clearly seen that in the quantum Zeno regime, the reaction time depends on $J$ in the way outlined before.